K07H/DecorationsMod/README.md

 <br>

 ### Configuration instructions:
-To edit configuration, double click on the **Configurator** shortcut.
+To edit configuration, double click on the **Configurator** shortcut.<br>
-For regular version of Subnautica it is located inside the following folder: "[...]\Subnautica\BepInEx\plugins\DecorationsMod"<br>
+For regular version of Subnautica it is located inside the following folder: "[...]/Subnautica/BepInEx/plugins/DecorationsMod"<br>
-For legacy version of Subnautica it is located inside the following folder: "[...]\Subnautica\QMods\DecorationsMod"<br>
+For legacy version of Subnautica it is located inside the following folder: "[...]/Subnautica/QMods/DecorationsMod"<br>
-*If it does not work you can manually edit the Config text file with a text editor.*
+*If it does not work you can manually edit the Config text file with a text editor.*<br>

 <br><br>